verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: tracing_off [-file "<filename>" [-lines <line> [ - <line> ]]]

+.. option:: tracing_on  [-scope "<scopename>" [-levels <levels> ]]

+.. option:: tracing_off [-scope "<scopename>" [-levels <levels> ]]

-   Enable/disable waveform tracing for all future signals declared in the specified filename (or wildcard with '\*' or '?', or all files if omitted) and range of line numbers (or all lines if omitted).
+   Enable/disable waveform tracing for all future signals declared in all files.

+   With -file, enable/disable waveform tracing in the specified filename (or wildcard with '\*' or '?'), and -line range of line numbers (or all lines if omitted).

-   For tracing_off, instances below any module in the files/ranges specified will also not be traced.
+   For tracing_off with -file, instances below any module in the files/ranges specified will also not be traced.
+To overcome this feature, use tracing_on on the upper module declaration and on any cells, or use the -scope flavor of the command.

+   With -scope enable/disable waveform tracing for the specified scope (or wildcard with '\*' or '?'), and optional --levels number of levels below.
+These controls only take place after other file/line/module based controls have indicated the signal should be traced.

+   With -levels (used with -scope), the number of levels below that scope which the rule is to match, where 0 means all levels below, 1 the exact level as the provided scope, and 2 meaning an additional level of children below the provided scope, etc.